 PERRY ROBINS, M.D. is Professor Emeritus of Dermatology and was Chief of the Mohs Micrographic Surgery Unit at New York University Medical Center for more than forty years.
 A pioneer in Mohs Micrographic surgery, he has performed more than 40,000 Mohs surgical procedures.
 An accomplished educator in his field, Dr. Robins was the first to offer one-year fellowships in Mohs surgery and was also the first to train Mohs techniques to dermatologists from other countries.
 Dr. Robins has trained more than seventy doctors from around the world who are now leaders in dermatologic and skin cancer care.
 Approximately 40 percent of all doctors who specialize in Mohs surgery were either trained by Dr. Robins or doctors he trained.
 He has lectured in thirty-four countries in four languages.
-Dr. Robins is the founder and president of The Skin Cancer Foundation, a national and international organization dedicated to skin cancer research and public and medical education.
+Dr. Robins is the founder, and former president, of The Skin Cancer Foundation, a national and international organization dedicated to skin cancer research and public and medical education.
 In addition, Dr. Robins is the founder-president of the International Society for Dermatologic Surgery, founder/former president of the American College of Mohs Micrographic Surgery, and former president of the American Society of Dermatologic Surgery.

 The American Academy of Dermatology has made Dr. Robins an honorary fellow for outstanding contributions in dermatology, and on behalf of The Skin Cancer Foundation, he has received its Award for Excellence in Education, 14 Gold Triangle Awards for Excellence in Community Education, and a Presidential Citation.
 He has been honored as a distinguished member of both the American College of Mohs Micrographic Surgery and the American Society of Dermatologic Surgery, and was awarded a Presidential Citation by the International Society of Dermatologic Surgery.
 The impact of Dr. Robins' work is far-reaching, and over a dozen international dermatologic societies have presented him with honorary memberships.